 well water and/or Septic

 If the home has a septic system or well water, you will want to get an inspection specifically for these systems.
-A thorough inspection will make sure the water is not contaminated and the septic system is working properly.
+A thorough inspection will make sure the water is not contaminated and ensure that the septic system is working properly.